shubhamvadhera/amazon-ec2-monitoring/README.md

 The program supports all the metrics which are supported by aws-sdk-go

 ###Instructions:
-To run the program, first run the script.
+1. Start elastic search server

+2. Start kibana server

+3. Run this script.
 You need to first update the file according to your GOPATH and GOROOT.

 ```shell
 ./pushdata.sh
 ```

-The script first triggers metrics.go and then server.js. metrics.go collects stats from AWS console and writes output in .json files. server.js parses .json and saves data into elastic search.
+The script triggers metrics.go and then server.js.

+metrics.go collects stats from AWS console and writes output in .json files. server.js parses .json and saves data into elastic search.